DanielMolinaR/danielmolinar.github.io/content/proposals/padelshop.en.md

 ### Payment & Terms

-From the current defined scope of work and deliverables the broken value of this proposal on a basis of 75€/h would look like:
+From the current defined scope of work and deliverables the broken compensation of this proposal on a basis of 75€/h would look like:

 <div align="center">